matackett/datafest-covid-19/content/details.md

 ### Where can I get help during the competition?

-There will be a periodic Zoom sessions where participants can meet with consultants to ask questions about their analysis.
+There will be periodic Zoom sessions where participants can meet with consultants to ask questions about their analysis.
 The times and Zoom links for the consulting sessions will be emailed to participants registered for the competition.

 If you have any general questions during the competition, please email Prof. Maria Tackett, [maria.tackett@duke.edu](maria.tackett@duke.edu).